CarlosFS93/MonteCarlo-simulation/README.md

 ## Usage

-To start a simulation, run the `montecarlo.py` file in your Python environment:
+To start a simulation, run the `montecarlo.py` file in your Python environment (make sure the local.py file is in the same folder as the montecarlo.py file)

 Follow the on-screen prompts to input the necessary parameters for the simulation: